apache/flink/docs/ops/security-ssl.md

 keytool -importcert -keystore ca.truststore -alias ca -storepass password -noprompt -file ca.cer
 {% endhighlight %}

-Now create keystores for each node with certificates signed by the above CA. Let `node1.company.org` and `node2.company.org` be the hostnames with IPs `192.168.1.1` and `192.168.1.2` respectively.
+Now create keystores for each node with certificates signed by the above CA. Let node1.company.org and node2.company.org be the hostnames with IPs 192.168.1.1 and 192.168.1.2 respectively

 #### Node 1
 {% highlight bash %}